pgraft blog header

 Column Descriptions:

-• last_heartbeat: Time since last successful heartbeat
+• last_heartbeat: Time elapsed since the last successful heartbeat or log replication message was received from this follower

 Monitoring Functions